NCBI-Hackathons/VirusDiscoveryProject/DarkMatter2/chimera/README.md

 perl blast_overlaps.pl <blast.txt> [--nonoverlap-threshold <float>] [--overlap-threshold <float>] [--allow-self]
 	-N|--nonoverlap_threshold <float>	Takes a float from 0 to 1, default 1.
 Basis for detecting chimera.
 	-O|--overlap_threshold <float>		Takes a float from 0 to 1, default 0.
 Basis for merging similar matches.
-	-A|--allow-self				Allows a match where query and subject are the same.
+	-S|--allow-self				Allows a match where query and subject are the same.
 	-M|--allow-multiples			Allows multiple high scoring segment per hit.
 	-R|--no-redundant			Reduces the pairwise output for multiple hits to something more sequential.
 ```